 Climate Conversations

-Throughout September, Barnstable Land Trust (BLT) will explore climate-related topics through walks and talks including art, literature, and science programs culminating in a Rising Waters Fish Flags temporary public art installation created by community members on Hyannis Harbor.
+Throughout September 2024, Barnstable Land Trust (BLT) explored climate-related topics through walks and talks including art, literature, and science programs culminating in a Rising Waters Fish Flags temporary public art installation created by community members on Hyannis Harbor.
 Working with a network of community partners, month-long highlights include story walks and upcycled crafts at various libraries, a watch party and discussion of the 2012 animated film based on Dr. Seuss’ book The Lorax, a beach clean-up, a climate change trail hike by Resilient Woods Hole, an author talk about climate conversations, and more.
-The month’s events culminate with a community-led art installation of Climate Creatives/Rising Waters “fish flags” that will create a visual display of rising sea levels.
-Plans for hands-on activities include a temporary onsite marine debris art sculpture led by Hyannis businesswoman and artist, Sarah Thornington of Ebb the Tide and an art/science walk by The daVinci Pursuit focused on water, climate change, and fish through a creative lens.
-A schedule of specific climate conversation programs can be found below or see our events page for a full listing of BLT summer/fall programs.
+The month’s events culminated with a community-led art installation of Climate Creatives/Rising Waters “fish flags” that created a visual display of rising sea levels.
+Hands-on activities included a temporary onsite marine debris art sculpture led by Hyannis businesswoman and artist, Sarah Thornington of Ebb the Tide and an art/science walk by The daVinci Pursuit focused on water, climate change, and fish through a creative lens.
+A schedule of specific climate conversation programs can be found below.

 Context